Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Introduction

+In \cite{dHMRS18}, for the dense regime, we considered constraints on the densities of \emph{finitely many arbitrary subgraphs}.
+Our main result was a \emph{variational formula} for $s_\infty = \lim_{n\to\infty} n^{-2} s_n$, where $n$ is the number of vertices and $s_n$ is the relative entropy of the microcanonical ensemble with respect to the canonical ensemble.
+Our analysis relied on the \emph{large deviation principle for graphons} derived in \cite{Ch15,CV11}.
+For the case where the constraints were on the densities of edges and triangles we found that $s_\infty>0$ when the constraints are \emph{frustrated}.

-In the sequel we will say that we are on the {\em Erd\H{o}s-R\'enyi line} (abbreviated to ER line) when the total number of triangles is equal to the mean total number of triangles in the Erd\H{o}s-R\'enyi random graph with a given total number of edges.
-In the present paper we analyse the behaviour of $s_\infty$ when the constraints are close to but different from the ER-line.
-In particular, we identify what the constrained random graph looks like asymptotically in the microcanonical ensemble.
-It turns out that the behaviour drastically changes when the total number of triangles is slightly larger, respectively, slightly smaller than that on the ER-line.
+In the sequel we will say that we are on the {\em Erd\H{o}s-R\'enyi line} (abbreviated to ER line) when the density of triangles is equal to the third power of the density of edges, which is typical for the Erd\H{o}s-R\'enyi random graph.
+We analyse the behaviour of $s_\infty$ when the constraints are close to but different from the ER line.
+Moreover, we identify what the constrained random graph looks like asymptotically in the microcanonical ensemble.
+It turns out that the behaviour drastically changes when the density of triangles is slightly larger, respectively, slightly smaller than that of the ER line.
+The microcanonical ensemble is harder to analyse than the canonical ensemble.
+Yet, we do not know what the constrained random graph looks like asymptotically in the canonical ensemble below the ER line.